Delivered by ATE Enterprises

 Project 3: Managing the Enterprise Architecture to the Next Maturity Level.

 Leading on from the Project 2 this project provides a mentoring and consultancy service using best practise tools and techniques to address the maturity and capability improvement projects scoped in Project 2.
-In this program we can also provide a principle consultant architect to lead a team of Saudi Telecom Company architects to implement the activities agreed in module 1 & 2.
+In this program we can also provide a principle consultant architect to lead a team to implement the activities agreed in module 1 & 2.
 A program manager can be assigned to drive the project deliverables and highlight risk areas.

 The following steps are areas that could be addressed and are not an exhaustive list.